DanteTrb/DanteTrb/README.md

 - **Prodromal signature discovery** using SHAPSetPlot on wearable data
 - **Muscle importance analysis** for rare disorders via BiLSTM + CNN on EMG
 - **Synthetic data generation** (ctGAN) for class balancing in clinical datasets
-- **Patient clustering** using unsupervised learning + radar profiling in rehabilitation units

 ---